dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 In order for the license client to know where to find DLS, the server URLs need to be embedded in the license string.

 By default, when you first import a license and create a project, the license string for the project will already contain a server URL which is simply the host of the website.
-For example, if DLS is being visited like shown in the following image, then the license string will contain server URL as `http://192.168.8.221`.
+For example, if DLS is being visited like shown in the following image, then the license string will contain server URL as `http://127.0.0.1:48080/`.

 ![dls-url-001]({{site.assets}}imgs/dls-url-config-001.png)

-In our case, this is incorrect and we need to change it to `http://192.168.8.221/dls`.
+Since the client devices may visit the DLS through a proxy, the automatically detected URL is incorrect.
 We can click the button "Set Server URL" and change it:

 ![dls-url-002]({{site.assets}}imgs/dls-url-config-002.png)